ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

 9. On the **Ready to complete** page, follow these steps:
   * Check the **Power on after deployment** box.
   * Review the Hybrid Cloud Services settings, and click **Finish**.
 It might take several minutes for the Hybrid Cloud Services appliance to power on.
   * To check the status, go to the vSphere Web Client home page, and on the **Home** tab, go to **Inventories** and click **Hosts and Clusters**.
-Expand the data center hierarchy, and click the Hybrid Cloud Services service virtual machine to display a summary in the center pane.
+Expand the data center hierarchy, and click the Hybrid Cloud Services service VM to display a summary in the center pane.
   * View the **Summary** tab, the console reads **Powered On** and the **Play** icon is green.
 10. The HCX Manager is powered on and ready to be registered with the on-premises vCenter.